MaastrichtU-BISS/lawnotation/docs/Developer/Architecture.md

 ```

 ### Definition in page
 As described above, we take into account the authorization definitions in the procedures when validating users navigating to pages.
 The definition of what resources are attempted to be accessed on the page, are defined in the `definePageMeta()` 's middleware section.
 For this middleware, we have also created a factory, called `authorizeClient()`.
 This function takes an array of 2-tuples.
 Each entry of each tuple contains the resource type and the identifier for the resource respectively.
-Due to technical difficulties passing complete tRPC-paths (including router and procedure name), we only assume the resource-type to be the router-name, and try to access the `findById` procedure on that router.
-Make sure that the factory is passed after the regular `auth`-middleware, since this initializes initial authentication-related properties, which are required to adequately perform the authorization query.
+Due to technical difficulties of passing complete tRPC-paths (including router and procedure name), we only assume the resource-type to be the router-name, and try to access the `findById` procedure on that router.
+Make sure that in the middleware array, the factory is passed after the regular `auth`-middleware, since this initializes initial authentication-related properties which are required to adequately perform the authorization query.

 An example of the page implementation for the project page:
 ```ts